skelterjohn/wgo/readme.md

 The wgo tool is a small wrapper around the go tool.
 It adds the concept of a workspace, in addition to that of GOPATH, and several new commands to manage that workspace.

-*Do not run 'wgo restore' anywhere you care about files - this tool is in alpha and might destroy everything.*

 ###Goals###

 - Ease unnecessary confusion around how to handle the GOPATH environment variable, especially for new gophers.